Last Updated July 31, 2020 at 4 p.m.

 UP-TO-DATE INFORMATION ON THE CORONAVIRUS (COVID-19)

-NET Health’s daily reports of any and all new COVID-positive cases from every local mobile testing site, from every hospital, and from every community clinic since COVID-19 arrived in East Texas in early March 2020 do not include positive antibody tests.
+NET Health’s daily reports of new COVID-positive cases from every local mobile testing site, from every hospital, and from every community clinic since COVID-19 in Smith County do not include antibody tests.

 More information about free COVID-19 testing locations, community strategies to control the spread, and access to local social services are listed at https://www.NETHealthCOVID19.org

 New COVID-19 information is provided by the Northeast Texas Public Health District Monday through Friday.
 The updates can also be found on Smith County's Facebook, Twitter and Instagram.

 For information about the different types of COVID-19 tests, click on the links below:

 COMMISSIONERS COURT UPDATE: On July 21, 2020, Smith County Judge Nathaniel Moran, Northeast Texas Public Health District CEO George Roberts and Local Health Authority Dr. Jeffrey Levin gave an in-depth briefing and answered questions on COVID-19 in Smith County.
 To view the presentations, click on the links below.
 A video of the presentations can be found at https://www.facebook.com/SmithCountyTexas or https://youtu.be/f8G2buebz8s